rogercaiyong/AI/README.md

 # AI

-This respository is for AI course homework submission.
+This respository is for AI assignements submission.